JingLHW/HCF-RTDETR/README.md

 ## 🙏 Acknowledgements

-This work is built upon RTDETR and related open-source research.
-We sincerely thank the authors and contributors for their valuable work.
+This work was supported by the National Natural Science Foundation of China (Grant No. 32271781).
+We are also grateful to the contributors of the RTDETR framework and other open-source projects that made this research possible.

 ---